There are a lot of different Interior Design programs out there, from DECs to AECs to university degrees.

 This is exactly what Herzing's program is all about.
 We prepare students to hit the ground running in junior roles at architecture firms and design companies, where they'll learn the ropes, gain experience, and qualify for advancement.

-Any good professional designer will tell you, in the real world of design, it's not about whether you have a university degree or college diploma.
+As any good professional designer will tell you, in the real world of design, it's not about whether you have a university degree or college diploma.
 If your designs are great, you will be successful.
 The first step is getting your foot in the door with a skillset employers want.

 Think you'd make an amazing interior designer and want to know more about college-level diploma programs?
-Here's what it's like to take Interior Design training at Herzing College Montreal.
+Here's what it's like to take interior design training at Herzing College Montreal.

 It's all about doing hands-on design projects

 Our interior design students dive right into designing at the beginning of the program.
 From day one, they're learning how to sketch ideas and use design software to bring concepts to life.
 Recent graduate Sergkei Theocaris told us this was his favourite feature of the program.

 "Everything we learned was highly relevant to working as an interior designer.
 There wasn't too much reading.
 It was more about hands-on training and doing real designs, which was perfect for me."

 What kinds of design projects will you be doing?
 Students start small and work their way up to major design challenges--like creating a complete commercial design concept from scratch.
 Examples of projects include:

 ☑️ Hand-sketching design features and learning how to import them into Photoshop for digital editing

 ☑️ Experimenting with colour theory and learning the best ways to use colour in interior design